swift-android-sdk/swift-evolution/visions/android.md

 While Kotlin remains the recommended language for Android development, Swift's expansion offers a compelling choice for developers seeking a modern language with strong performance and safety guarantees.
 The ongoing work will focus on making Swift a first-class citizen on Android, ensuring that Swift applications feel native and perform optimally on the platform.

+## Explain what Android is
+linux kernel with Bionic libc and dynamic linker, no system libc++ available.
+Runs in the ART environment, Swift and C/C++ as native shared libraries that have to be accessed through JNI

 ## Use Cases for Swift on Android

 The potential applications of Swift on Android are diverse and extend beyond simply sharing code between iOS and Android.